 Career Sherpa: Hannah Morgan has developed always-fresh, insightful tips on those topics no one else covers, such as how to really get the right traffic to your LinkedIn Profile or what to consider when you’re crafting a personally branded online profile.

 Things Career Related: Bob McIntosh’s blog is a rich resource guiding you through the job search maze, while addressing your perceptions, emotions, and potential mistakes.
-Relying on Bob’s insight as a career counselor, the blog will take you on a lengthy journey through all phases of job search steps (including those you didn’t realize were critical).
+Relying on Bob’s insight as a career counselor, the blog will take you on a valuable journey through all phases of job search steps (including those you didn’t realize were critical).

 2 – Get your resume in top form.